adknaupp/microsophila/README.md

 ## Step 2: run script "microsophila_install.sh"

 The install script checks that you have exported the variables from step 1 before proceeding to install sratools, bowtie2, and MetaPhlAn (as well as the respective dependencies of each).
+This script may take upwards of 90 minutes to run.

 ## Common errors: